dabija999/nodeJS-exercises/README.md

 ## Conclusion

-This script offers a straightforward method for copying specific types of image files between directories, with features for handling duplicates and ignoring specified folders.
-It's useful for organizing image collections or backing up specific file types.
+This script offers a straightforward method for copying specific types of files between directories, with features for handling duplicates and ignoring specified folders.
+It's useful for organizing files collections or backing up specific file types.